joksan/JPU16/simulation_example/readme_en.txt

   jpu16src/JPU16_REGS.vhd
   simulation_scripts/JPU16_DISASM.vhd
   simulation_example/JPU16_TEST_BENCH.vhd
-- Compile the example code in "simulation_example/simulacion.asm" by running the
+- Compile the example code in "simulation_example/simulation_example.asm" by running the makefile:
-  makefile:
   $cd simulation_example
   $make
   Alternatively you may directly invoke jpu16asm with the -v option:
-  $jpu16asm simulacion.asm -p 512 -r 1024 -v JPU16_MEM.vhd
+  $jpu16asm simulation_example.asm -p 512 -r 1024 -v JPU16_MEM.vhd
 - Add the generated VHDL source (JPU16_MEM.vhd) into the ISE project.
 - In ISE Project Navigator, switch to simulation view then select the entity called "Banca_JPU16" in the project hierarchy.
 Expand the "ISim Simulator" node in the list of processes and right-click on the process called "Simulate Behavioral Model" then select process properties.
-- Tick the check box called "Use Custom Simulation Command File", then browse and select the file "simulation_scripts/jpu16_simulation.tcl" in the field called "Custom Simulation Command File".
+- Tick the check box called "Use Custom Simulation Command File", then browse and select the file "simulation_example/simulation_example.tcl" in the field called "Custom Simulation Command File".
 Click OK to close the dialog box.
 - Run the process called "Simulate Behavioral Model" to start ISim simulation.